Rain (webcomic): Release

 On November 27, 2010, the first image was uploaded to the website.
 This image was a teaser for the comic, the first page of which would release the following day.

 On August 23, 2012, Samara published a physical copy of the first volume of the comic.
-The subsequent volumes would release in 2014, 2015, 2017, 2018, and 2022.
+The subsequent volumes would release in 2014, 2015, 2017, 2018, 2022 and 2026.

 In December 2015, Jocelyn Samara DiDomenick hosted a holiday illustration featuring Rain and trans protagonists of many other webcomics, like Zoë in Venus Envy, Jess & Seb in 2punk4you, Carrie & Allison in Closetspace, Jesska in Manic Pixie Nightmare Girls and Stephie in Assigned Male.

-On March 20, 2021, Samara announced an official French translation, by Mia Sadoch.
-It is updated weekly, and available for free, just like the original.
+On March 20, 2021, Samara announced an official French translation.
+It was updated weekly, and available for free, just like the original.
+This translation has since been abandoned.

 On March 15, 2022, Samara announced that the series had ended and that she would begin work on two other webcomics soon.
 Moonlight Wanderers is yet to be released and is currently in development.

 On December 5, 2022, Samara released My Impossible Soulmate, revealing it to be a standalone prequel to Rain.